SohaibAsif-5602/mini-java-compiler/README.md

 ```
 $ java -jar MiniJava.jar
 ```
+4. Enter your code (have a look at examples: https://github.com/BlackyDrum/mini-java-compiler/tree/main/examples)
-The compiler will generate a Java class file named `MiniJavaClassFile.class`.
+5. The compiler will generate a Java class file named `MiniJavaClassFile.class`.
 Run the compiled class file with the following command:
 ```
 $ java MiniJavaClassFile
 ```